Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Opera Flow is also a great addition, and it’s one of the easiest and fastest ways to share data, texts, and links between your PC and phone.

-VPN and ad blocker worked perfectly during our testing, but we wish that there was a faster way to enable these features.
+VPN and ad blocker worked perfectly during our testing, but we wish there was a faster way to enable these features.

 This is especially true for the VPN, and we wish that there would be a button in a toolbar that would allow us to enable and disable VPN more quickly.